-Robin Johnson created Music Made Easier because she believes beautiful music should be accessible to children and adults alike.
-For over 20 years, she has continually created many teaching aids and creative systems to “make music easier.”
+I created Music Made Easier because I believe beautiful music should be accessible to children and adults alike.
+For over 20 years, I have continually created many teaching aids and creative systems to “make music easier.”

-Robin was raised in Boise, Idaho and began her formal music instruction in 4th grade orchestra.
-She took private music lessons on violin and piano through high school, and was part of public school orchestras.
-She was self-taught on the organ, and played for her local congregation during her high school years.
-She continued private violin lessons in college at Brigham Young University, and was a member of the BYU Symphony Orchestra.
+I was raised in Boise, Idaho and began my formal music instruction in 4th grade public school orchestra.
+I took private music lessons on violin and piano through high school, and was part of public school orchestras.
+I am self-taught on the organ, and was the primary organist for my local congregation during my high school years.
+I continued private violin lessons in college at Brigham Young University, and was a member of the BYU Symphony Orchestra.

-She graduated from Brigham Young University in 1982 with a BA in Human Resource Development, and in 1984 with an MBA, emphasizing Organizational Behavior.
+I graduated from Brigham Young University in 1982 with a BA in Human Resource Development, and in 1984 with an MBA, emphasizing Organizational Behavior.
 I graduated from the University of Pennsylvania in May 2020 with a Master of Applied Positive Psychology.
 My Capstone analyzed the overlap between religion/spirituality and wellbeing/positive psychology.
 There is also significant research showing the overlap between music and wellbeing.

-Robin began violin lessons anew in 1992 with a Suzuki teacher in the Los Angeles area, and took Suzuki Teacher Training through various summer Institutes and international conferences.
-She has been actively involved in the Suzuki program in the Los Angeles area since 1992, as a parent, teacher, and Co-Director of a local Suzuki group.
-She also took Teacher Training in Kaleidoscopes, a new method of teaching violin to young children which is complementary to the Suzuki Method.
+I began violin lessons anew in 1992 with a Suzuki teacher in the Los Angeles area, and took Suzuki Teacher Training through various summer Institutes and international conferences.
+I have been actively involved in the Suzuki program in the Los Angeles area since 1992, as a parent, teacher, and Co-Director of a local Suzuki organization.
+I also took multiple years of Teacher Training in Kaleidoscopes, a new method of teaching violin to young children which is complementary to the Suzuki Method.
 I have also received training in Kodaly and Music Mind Games, additional systems of teaching music theory to young children.